computc/website/readme.md

 ## Navigation (needs updating)

-- archived_imgs: Includes some screenshots of the website that were taken throughout development.
-Please keep in mind that these imgs may not reflect the aesthetic of the website as it is today.
+- archived_images: Includes some screenshots of the website that were taken throughout development.
+Please keep in mind that these images may not reflect the aesthetic of the website as it is today.
 - content_directory and layout_directory: Stores all the markup of the website; the content is embedded within the layouts to produce the markup.
 At the moment, we only have a single layout for all our content, named "default layout."
-- resource_directory: Stores all the scripts and styles and imgs and fonts for the website.
+- resource_directory: Stores all the scripts and styles and images and fonts for the website.
 Absolutely everything else goes in here.

 ## Development (needs updating)